cloudfoundry-community/stembuild-concourse/README.md

 The Concourse worker that runs these tasks needs to have access to `https://github.com` and `https://network.pivotal.io`.
 If your workers aren't allowed public access, you can madify the pipeline to "feed" the assets that are normally downloaded.

-This pipeline is retrieving the stembuild cli from PivNet and is set to automatically fire when ever a new version is released.
+## Keeping Stemcells Patched
+Every month Microsoft releases patches (updates) for it's operating systems.
+Known as patch Tuesday.
+The stembuild team tests the cli against these new patches every month and releases a new minor version of the tool.
+Issues and found and fixed before releasing.
+Updating the base VM after patch tuesday and cloning it is a best practice.
+Then let this pipeline fire when a new minor version of the cli is release to create the patched stemcell.
+This trigger is already built in to the pipeline.

+Details about monthly stemcell upgrade can be found in the [creating vsphere stemcell with stembuild](https://docs.pivotal.io/pivotalcf/2-6/windows/create-vsphere-stemcell-automatically.html#upgrade-stemcell) documentation.

 ## Getting Started
 The stembuild cli expects the VM to be in a specific state.
-To get there, follow the documentation for [creating vsphere stemcell with stembuild](https://docs.pivotal.io/pivotalcf/windows/create-vsphere-stemcell-automatically.html) through Step 3.
+To get there, follow the documentation for [creating vsphere stemcell with stembuild](https://docs.pivotal.io/pivotalcf/2-6/windows/create-vsphere-stemcell-automatically.html) through Step 3.
 Once you have the cloned VM and it is powered on, use this pipeline to convert the VM to a stemcell.

 To set up the pipeline in Concourse...